Archiving web pages

 With this tool, you “record” a browsing session, and any pages you visit in the tool will be included in the archive.
 This allows you to do things like bypass confirmation prompts or log into sites.

-To host the generated web archive on Ace Archive, include it in the artifact file as a file.
+To host the generated WARC file on Ace Archive, include it in the artifact submission as a file.

 Browsing the web archive